blinklet/learning/data-science/Azure-python-big-database.md

 Now that you have found the schemas, tables, and columns that contain the data you are interested in, you can read data using T-SQL statements and the pyodbc driver's *cursor.execute()* method.

-For example, to gather a little bit of data about five randomly-selected employees, run the following code:
+For example, to gather a little bit of data about five randomly-selected rows, run the following code:

 ```python
 statement = """